gstoyano/target-dev.en/help/dev/implement/server-side/sdk-guides/on-device-decisioning/overview.md

 ## How do I know an activity is on-device decisioning capable?

-After you create an activity, a label called **Decisioning Method**, visible in the activity detail page, indicates whether the activity is on-device decisioning capable.
+After you create an activity, a label called **[!UICONTROL Decisioning Method]**, visible in the activity detail page, indicates whether the activity is on-device decisioning capable.

 ![alt image](assets/asset-odd9.png)

-You can also see all activities that are on-device decisioning capable on the **Activities** page by adding the column **Decisioning Method** to the list of activities.
+You can also see all activities that are on-device decisioning capable on the **[!UICONTROL Activities]** page by adding the column **[!UICONTROL Decisioning Method]** to the list of activities.

 ![alt image](assets/asset-odd7.png)